 OK, so Python is great at doing math.
 In fact, it can replace your calculator easily.
 A little confession: I use the Python REPL as a calculator all the time!

-Go ahead a play around with this in the REPL:
+Go ahead and play around with this in the REPL:

 |+||Addition||2 + 2|